-Austin Parks Foundation and the Austin Parks and Recreation Department are partnering to host the 3rd Annual Adopt-A-Park Summit.
-The Summit features a full day of sessions and workshops centered around making your vision for your park a reality.
+Austin Parks Foundation and the Austin Parks and Recreation Department partnered to host the 3rd Annual Adopt-A-Park Summit on May 20, 2017.
+The Summit featured a full day of sessions and workshops centered around making your vision for your park a reality.

-Current and new adopters, as well as those interested in adopting their park, are invited to join us for a day of learning and camaraderie.
+Current and new adopters, as well as those interested in adopting their park, are invited to join us for a day of learning and camaraderie in 2018!
+Check back soon for registration info and details.

 Speaker: John Rooney